GauravDhuri/missingskill-learning/javascript/ES6.md

 console.log(person.fullName()); // Result will be correct
 ```
-However, in the above approach there a few problems or to simply it lacks effiency. `console.log(person.fullName())` is read only meaning we cannot set a person full name from outside.
+However, in the above approach there a few problems or to simply it lacks efficiency. `console.log(person.fullName())` is read only meaning we cannot set a person full name from outside.
 Also, we have to access fullName as a method than a property which can cause confusion.
 Instead of this approach we can use the concept of setters and getters here.